Extensive Home Recording Studio Equipment List

 Audio Interface

-I suggest you get one with at least 2 channels that can both accept a microphone input with at least 1 channel also doubling up as an instrument input.
-The reason is that you'll sometimes want to record in stereo or you'll want a close mic and distant mic and sometimes you might want to record vocals and an instrument at the same time.
-More channels are generally better so get whatever your budget can afford when you're starting.
+Get one with at least 2 channels that can both accept a microphone input and 1 channel as an instrument input.
+You’ll have the option to Record in Stereo.
+Sometimes you might want to record vocals and an instrument at the same time.
+Get an interface with more channels than you think you need.

 DAW

-It's a good idea to choose a DAW that works natively with one of the major plugin formats such as VSTi or AU.
-This way you'll find it easier to get cheap and free plugins you can use for effects and virtual instruments.
-Another thing to consider is that many audio interfaces come bundled with an entry level DAW - this is a good option because you'll save a few dollars and you'll be guaranteed the DAW and interface will be perfectly compatible.
+It’s a good idea to choose a DAW that works with one of the major plugin formats such as VSTi or AU.
+This way you’ll find it easier to get cheap and free plugins you can use for effects and virtual instruments.
+Another thing to consider is that many audio interfaces come bundled with an entry-level DAW.
+This is a good option because you’ll save a few dollars.
+It also guarantees the DAW and interface will be compatible.

 Microphone

-If you only have enough room in your budget for 1 mic initially, then make it a Shure SM57 - you'll be able to record any sound source with them and they can also double up as live mics if you play gigs.
-If Vocals and acoustic sources are mainly what you record then go for a condenser mic.
+If you only have enough room in your budget for 1 mic, then make it a Shure SM57.
+You’ll be able to record any sound source with them and they can also double up as live mics if you play gigs.
+If Vocals and acoustic sources are what you record, then go for a condenser mic.

 Headphones

-If you have 1 set of headphones make them closed back so you can use them when recording without having any of the sound spill over into a mic.
+For your first set of headphones, choose closed back.
+You can use them when recording with less of the sound from them spilling over into a mic.

 Studio Monitors